ParentJA/example-search/README.md

 # Full Text Search with Django, PostgreSQL, and Angular (Part I)

-(Intro here.)

-Give users a list and they’re going to want to search it.

 Implementing search in a web application isn't a new challenge, but as of Django 1.10 it's an easy one to overcome.
-Thanks to the `django.contrib.postgres.search` package, PostgreSQL search functions are abstracted into Python, which means you don't have to be a database guru to get started.
+Thanks to the `django.contrib.postgres.search` package, PostgreSQL text search functions are abstracted into Python, which means you don't have to be a database guru to get started.

-(FIXME) In this tutorial, we'll demonstrate how to configure an app to use basic, full text, and fuzzy search.
+In this tutorial, we'll review how Django typically finds records in the database.
+Then we'll introduce _full text search_ and demonstrate how to perform it using Django.

+## Objectives

+By the end of this tutorial, you should:
+- Have a basic understanding of full text search
+- Know how to implement full text search using Django and PostgreSQL

+## Project Setup

 Our application uses:
 - Python (3.6.4)